gszypko/spruce/README.md

 ...
 ```
 where the bracketed text should be repalced as follows:
+- `comment`: Any comment related to the state file.
+Comments will be reproduced at the top of all `.state` and `.out` files written during the simulation, for user documentation and/or analysis purposes, but are otherwise unused in the simulation.
+Any number of comment lines (including zero) may be included at the top of the state file, but they must all start with '#'.
 - `xdim`: The number of grid cells in the x-direction.
 - `ydim`: The number of grid cells in the y-direction.
 - `ion mass`: The ion mass to be used in the ideal MHD equations, in grams.
 This is used to convert between `rho` and number density `n`.